-Interchange plus is the only type of pricing that we allow processors to quote here at CardFellow because it has the potential to be relatively inexpensive, and is far more transparent than tiered pricing.
+Interchange plus is the only type of pricing that we allow processors to quote here at CardFellow.
+It has the potential to be relatively inexpensive, and is far more transparent than tiered pricing.

-While I was looking around for examples of bait-and-switch rates, I took note of a few popular Web sites that allow processors to advertise in the manner.
-These examples serve as a reminder that you need to be wary of any advertised rates, even if they’re published on a Web site that you trust.
+While looking for examples of bait-and-switch rates, I noted few popular websites that allow processors to advertise in that manner.
+These examples serve as a reminder: Be wary of any advertised rates, even if they’re published on a website that you trust.

-TopTenREVIEWS is another Web site that posts a static “comparison" table of vague rates and fees from various processors they're affiliated with.
+TopTenREVIEWS has also posted static “comparison” tables of vague rates and fees that processors charge.
+Note that TopTenREVIEWS may have affiliateships with companies it promotes.
 I’m not quite sure what to make of the rates they advertise.
 It almost looks like a weird combination of interchange plus and tiered rates.